caseycs/pdo_pinba/README.md

 pdo_pinba
 =========

-Wrapper to native PDO classes with pinba timers
+Wrapper to native PHP PDO exntension classes with Pinba timers

 Learn more about Pinba: http://pinba.org/